Succinct Description and Efficient Simulation of Non-Markovian Open Quantum Systems: Acknowledgments

+CW thanks Yudong Cao and Peter D.~Johnson for helpful discussions on the HEOM approach for modeling non-Markovian open quantum systems.
 XL's research is supported by the National Science Foundation Grants DMS-2111221.
-CW thanks Yudong Cao and Peter D.~Johnson for helpful discussions on the HEOM approach for modeling non-Markovian open quantum systems.